 - Lay tortillas on a clean, dry surface.
 Divide eggs and bacon between the tortillas, then top with salsa and cheese.
 Fold over the top of each tortilla, then fold in the sides, and continue rolling to form a burrito.
 Wrap individually in plastic wrap, then freeze in a large freezer bag.

 Frozen Breakfast Burritos are totally the answer!
-They’re incredibly satisfying, and usually keep me full for 4-5 hours.
-That’s cray-cray!
+They’re incredibly satisfying, and usually keep me full until lunch.

 Have fun customizing your breakfast burritos by adding veggies, going meatless, adding different types of cheese, or even beans.
 It will depend on what ingredients you go with, and what brand/type of tortilla you end up using, but my Bacon, Egg & Cheese Breakfast Burritos clocked in at 325 calories, nearly 4 grams of fiber, and 17 grams of protein a piece.
 Not bad for breakfast on the go!